temporal-sa/temporal-worker-cert-rotation/README.md

 ...
 ```

 Feel free to run some tests before, during and after the 5 minute intervals.
 You should not experience any connection failures due to certificate expiration or rotation.
-This repo does not include a starter program for the Workflow, but you can use the CLI as in:
+This repo does not include a starter program for the Workflow, but you can use the `temporal` CLI:
 ```bash
 temporal workflow execute --type GreetSomeone --task-queue greeting-tasks --input '"Rotey McRoteface"'
 ```